 - With bank statement printouts, there is no YTD section

 One of two overdrafts in the past 12 months, or even in the past 60 days is not a deal killer when qualifying for a mortgage.
 Every lender has their own requirements on overdrafts.
 Some lenders may not allow an overdraft and may automatically deny a mortgage loan borrower with an overdraft.
 Other lenders may allow dozens of overdrafts with a good letter of explanation.
 Regardless, the loan officer should know their own lender’s policy when it comes to overdrafts in bank statements and What Do Lenders Look In Bank Statements.
-Mortgage Loan Borrowers who have overdrafts in bank statements and need a lender with lenient overdraft mortgage guidelines, please contact Gustan Cho at 1-800-900-8569 or email us at firstname.lastname@example.org.
+Mortgage Loan Borrowers who have overdrafts in bank statements and need a lender with lenient overdraft mortgage guidelines, please contact Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at firstname.lastname@example.org.
 We are available 7 days a week, evenings, weekends, and holidays.